Republicans break from Trump on migrant family separation

 - The conservative New York Post: “Stop breaking up families at the border.”

-Yes, these GOP and conservative voices haven’t exactly acted on their criticism — House Speaker Paul Ryan says that fixing the Trump policy of separating migrant children from their families will “require legislative change” (which isn’t true; Lindsey Graham correctly says Trump could stop it with a single phone call) — but the criticism still matters.
+Yes, these GOP and conservative voices haven’t exactly acted on their criticism — Ryan says that fixing the Trump policy of separating migrant children from their families will “require legislative change” (which isn’t true; Graham correctly says Trump could stop it with a single phone call) — but the criticism still matters.

 Especially less than five months before the upcoming midterm elections.